-Flexion In Sitting on a stool is a variation of squatting for Lumbar-Pelvic-Hip (LPH) complex release, and gap-opening the backs of the lumbar vertebrae.
-Most of the times we prescribe this exercise instead of just squatting when the patient has a knee problem, that makes deep squatting painful or impossible.
+Flexion In Sitting on a stool is a variation of squatting for Lumbar-Pelvic-Hip (LPH) complex release and gap-opening the backs of the lumbar vertebrae.
+Most of the time we prescribe this exercise instead of just squatting when the patient has a knee problem, which makes deep squatting painful or impossible.
 Doing it on the stool will achieve similar results in the lower back as a deep squat would, but will spare the knees from trouble.

 - Seat on the edge of a steady chair.
 Your knees and feet should be well apart.
 Rest your hands on your legs.

 - Bend your trunk forward and grasp your ankles or touch the floor with your hands, and pause for 1 – 3 seconds with your navel ‘sucked’ in.